WWII in the Modern Age: Helping Kids Relate

 Hello readers!
-My name is Allison Pittman and I am the intern at the Edmond Historical Society and Museum.
+My name is Allison Pittman and I am the intern at the Edmond History Museum and Museum.
 This semester I have the great pleasure of learning about exhibit planning from Amy Stephens and I couldn’t be more excited!

 Over the summer I watched as Amy brought the Edmond WWII: Housewives on the Homefront exhibit to life and I was in awe!
 Amy has a true passion for storytelling that is evident in her attention to detail.
 That’s why, when she asked me if I would be interested in doing a small exhibit on a modern tie-in with WWII II, I was very hesitant.
 I had never done anything like that before, but Amy was so reassuring that I couldn’t say no!

 As I was thinking of modern tie-ins for the exhibit, my mind instantly went to multiple books, such as The Book Thief by Markus Zusak, Magic Tree House: Danger in the Darkest Hour by Mary Pope Osborn, and of course, Anne Frank: The Diary of a Young Girl.
 These are books that I read when I was a young girl, and I knew that they were still being read by teens today.
 I mentioned these to Amy.
 She added a few titles of her own such as The Lion, The Witch, and the Wardrobe by C.S.
 Lewis and The Devil’s Arithmetic by Jane Yolen.